Enterprise resource planning: Two-tier enterprise resource planning

+An alternative to a two-tier approach is to use as an ERP system which allows for multiple workflows to be configured for the same function.
+This allows each operation or division to have its own workflow, say for order entry.
+This avoids the need to integrate two ERP systems as all divisions and operations are running within the same ERP system.

 Implementation

 ERP's scope usually implies significant changes to staff work processes and practices.
 Generally, three types of services are available to help implement such changes: consulting, customization, and support.
 Implementation time depends on business size, number of modules, customization, the scope of process changes, and the readiness of the customer to take ownership for the project.
 Modular ERP systems can be implemented in stages.
 The typical project for a large enterprise takes about 14 months and requires around 150 consultants.
 Small projects can require months; multinational and other large implementations can take years.
 Customization can substantially increase implementation times.

 Besides that, information processing influences various business functions e.g. some large corporations like Walmart use a just in time inventory system.
 This reduces inventory storage and increases delivery efficiency, and requires up-to-date data.
 Before 2014, Walmart used a system called Inforem developed by IBM to manage replenishment.